naiyerasif/site/content/blog/2018-08-05-communication-within-a-docker-network.md

 The intent of this guide is to create an Angular application which consumes a REST endpoint, both running as containers on a Docker stack.
 Only the Angular application is publicly accessible; rest of the containers aren't exposed outside the Docker network.

-When you're serving the static build (e.g., production build) of an Angular application over Express or Nginx, there should be a mechanism to resolve the services that it consumes through their Docker URLs.
-You'll get to know one way of achieving this here.
+When you're serving the static build (e.g., production build) of an Angular application over Nginx, there should be a mechanism to resolve the services that it consumes through their Docker URLs.
+You'll get to know a way to achieve this here.

 ### Setup